trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

     1. It MUST NOT have any broken links in its chain of trust.
 1. If a URL of a DID document or [[ref: KERI event streams]] results in a redirect, each URL MUST satisfy the same security requirements.
 `www.example.com` as well.
-1. Unlike `did:web`, the URL MAY use an IP address instead.
-    1. If it does, then the common name in the certificate must be the IP address as well.
-1. Essentially, the URL and the certificate MUST NOT identify the server in contradictory ways; subject to that constraint, how the server is identified is flexible.
-    1. The server certificate MAY be self-issued
-    1. OR it MAY chain back to an unknown certificate authority.
-However, to ensure reasonable security hygiene, it MUST be valid.
-This has two meanings, both of which are required:
-1. The certificate MUST satisfy whatever requirements are active in the client, such that the client does accept the certificate and use it to build and communicate over the encrypted HTTPS session where a DID document and [[ref: KERI event stream]] are fetched.
-1. The certificate MUST pass some common-sense validity tests, even if the client is very permissive:
-    1. It MUST have a valid signature
-    1. It MUST NOT be expired or revoked or deny-listed
-    1. It MUST NOT have any broken links in its chain of trust.
-1. If a URL of a DID document or [[ref: KERI event streams]] results in a redirect, each URL MUST satisfy the same security requirements.

 ### International Domain Names

-1. As with `did:web`, implementers of this method SHOULD consider how non-ASCII characters manifest in URLs and DIDs.
-    1. The [[spec:DID-CORE]] identifier syntax does not allow the direct representation of such characters in method name or method specific identifiers.This prevents a `did:webs` value from embodying a homograph attack.
-    1. However, `did:webs` MAY hold data encoded with punycode or percent encoding.
-This means that IRIs constructed from DID values could contain non-ASCII characters that were not obvious in the DID, surprising a casual human reader.
-    1. Caution is RECOMMENDED when treating a `did:webs` as the equivalent of an IRI.
-    1. Treating it as the equivalent of a URL, instead, is RECOMMENDED as it preserves the punycode and percent encoding and is therefore safe.
 1. As with `did:web`, implementers of this method SHOULD consider how non-ASCII characters manifest in URLs and DIDs.
     1. The [[spec:DID-CORE]] identifier syntax does not allow the direct representation of such characters in method name or method specific identifiers.This prevents a `did:webs` value from embodying a homograph attack.
     1. However, `did:webs` MAY hold data encoded with punycode or percent encoding.
 This means that IRIs constructed from DID values could contain non-ASCII characters that were not obvious in the DID, surprising a casual human reader.